 - Fingerprint-based checks through (a) the Illinois State Police (ISP) for criminal history records information (CHRI) pursuant to the Uniform Conviction Information Act (20 ILCS 2635/1), and (b) the FBI national crime information databases pursuant to the Adam Walsh Child Protection and Safety Act (P.L.
 109-248); - 2.
 A check of the Illinois Sex Offender Registry (see the Sex Offender Community Notification Law (730 ILCS 152/101 et seq.); and - 3.
-A check of the Illinois Murderer and Violent Offender Against Youth Registry (Murderer and Violent Offender Against Youth Community Notification Law (730 ILCS 154/75-105).
+A check of the Illinois Murderer and Violent Offender Against Youth Registry (Murderer and Violent Offender Against Youth Registration Act (730 ILCS 154/75-105).

 Each individual who will be student teaching or beginning a required internship must provide the Cooperative with written authorization for, and pay the costs of, his or her background check (including any applicable vendor's fees).
-Upon receipt of this authorization and payment, the Executive Director/Superintendent or designee will submit the student teacher's name, sex, race, date of birth, social security number, fingerprint images, and other identifiers, as prescribed by the Department of State Police, to the Department of State Police.
+Upon receipt of this authorization and payment, the Executive Director/Superintendent or designee will submit the student teacher's name, sex, race, date of birth, social security number, fingerprint images, and other identifiers, as prescribed by the III.
+State Police (ISP), to the ISP.
 The Executive Director/Superintendent or designee will provide each student teacher with a copy of his or her report.